jbc-cp/csc202-assignments/projects/4/ass4.md

 ### Collision resolution:

-Your implementation should use Open Addressing using quadratic probing for collision resolution.
+Your implementation should use separate chaining.
+Each hash cell contains a linked list of key-value pairs

 Note that you do not have to support deletion of items from your hash table.